CURRENTLY IN NYC THERE ARE 150 STATUES AND 9% ARE WOMEN

 The 10 sculptures have completed their exhibit at 32 Old Slip, NYC and are currently being relocated to their new and permanent homes.
 Please contact us for more information.

 Oprah Winfrey and Tererai Trent are on their way to San Francisco to be installed permanently at Hotel Zena next year.
 Cate Blanchett, Nicole Kidman, Pink and Jane Goodall have been relocated to Madre Restaurant, in front of the Franklin Guesthouse Hotel in Brooklyn and are available for public viewing.
-The final locations for Gabby Douglas, Cheryl Strayed, Tracy Dyson and Janet Mock are still being confirmed and we will update you on their whereabouts soon.
+Gabby Douglas, Cheryl Strayed, Tracy Dyson and Janet Mock are being exhibited at the Griffis Sculpture Park & The Essex Arts Center.

 ABOUT THE LAUNCH ON NATIONAL WOMEN EQUALITY DAY 26th AUGUST 2019

 Statues For Equality is a global mission to balance gender and racial representation in public statues and honour women’s contribution to society.
 Gender inequality is among the most critical issues facing the world today and having a public display of inspirational women for the world to see is the first tangible step we can make towards a more equal society.
 Sadly the representation of female statues in most western countries is less than 4%.

 On Woman’s Equality Day, the 26th of August in New York City, Statues For Equality was launched and history was made with the world’s most influential woman.
 10 inspirational and larger than life bronze female statues were unveiled on the iconic Avenue of the Americas to increase female representation in public art statues, from 3% to 9% overnight.
 Some of these women included Oprah, Jane Goodall, Cate Blanchett, P!nk and Nicole Kidman.